elixir-lang/elixir/README.md

     Math.fibonacci(3)   % => 2
     Math.fibonacci(10)  % => 55

-We will discuss modules and methods with more details later.
+Notice the example above is not tail call optimized.
+We will discuss modules, methods and optimizations later.

 ## Operators